-Original features of GOCART for aerosol treatments and sulfur chemistry are detailed in Chin et al. (2000a,b and 2002).
-GOCART is a bulk aerosol model that provides only the total mass within each size bin.
+bin.
 There are five size bins for DU (details in Zhao et al., 2010) and four size bins for SS (details in Appendix B), while others aerosols are simply represented by their total mass.
-Aerosol processes are implemented through several specific modules in the WRF-Chem/GOCART system (Figure C 1).
+Aerosol processes are implemented through several specific modules in the WRF-Chem/GOCART system (Fig. C1).
 They include (1) surface emission, with magnitude controlled by meteorology for dust, sea salt and DMS, (2) gravitational sedimentation and dry deposition, (3) vertical turbulent mixing, (4) convective tracer transport, and (5) grid- and sub-grid scale wet deposition.
 Advection and lateral diffusion of tracers are computed using the monotonic advection scheme implemented in the Advanced Research Weather dynamic core (Wang et al., 2009).
-Compared with the original features of GOCART (Chin et al., 2000a,b and 2002), successive improvements, including our own modifications and their integration within WRF-Chem, have led to significant changes.
-In Appendix C and Figure C 1 we give a description of the current modeling system based on WRF-Chem/GOCART and detail the nature of our changes.
+Compared with the original features of GOCART (Chin et al., 2000a, 2000b, 2002), successive improvements, including our own modifications and their integration within WRF-Chem, have led to significant changes.
+In Appendix C and Fig. C1 we give a description of the current modeling system based on WRF-Chem/GOCART and detail the nature of our changes.
 We also provide details about the major physical processes affecting the tracer fate in Appendix C.

-Since the mass flux and altitude reached in deep convective updrafts are quite large in the tropics, we used the vertical transport of tracers from the Zhang and McFarlane convection scheme (see details in Appendix C and Figure C 2).
+Since the mass flux and altitude reached in deep convective updrafts are guite large in the tropics, we used the vertical transport of tracers from the Zhang and McFarlane convection scheme (see details in Appendix C and Fig. C2).
 In WRF-Chem current public releases, the tracer redistribution by shallow convection is not implemented within the University of Washington physical suite.
-Therefore, in this study the lower troposphere transport associated with subgridscale shallow convection is discarded (Appendix C).
-A second limitation is the under-estimation of wet scavenging, only represented by grid-scale precipitation, not by convective (subgrid-scale) precipitation.
-Since large uncertainties remain on the parameterization of convective wet deposition (Croft et al. 2012; Textor et al. 2006), this aerosol process was not included in our setup (Appendix C).
+Therefore, in this study the lower troposphere transport associated with subgrid-scale shallow convection is discarded (Appendix C).
+A second limitation is the underestimation of wet scavenging, only represented by grid-scale precipitation, not by convective (subgrid-scale) precipitation.
+Since large uncertainties remain on the parameterization of convective wet deposition (Textor et al., 2006; Croft et al., 2012), this aerosol process was not included in our setup (Appendix C).
 Sensitivity to this missing sink process will be addressed in Section 7.3.
 On the other hand, the grid-scale wet deposition scheme has been made more complex, by implementing the microphysical treatment of Giorgi and Chameides (1986) and Balkanski et al. (1993) for in-cloud scavenging of tracers (or rainout by nucleation), below-cloud scavenging (or washout by impaction) and re-suspension of evaporating rain droplets (Appendix C).
 Aerosol microphysical processes influencing the distribution of tracers will be discussed in Sections 7.2 and 7.3.
 Other considerations for vertical turbulent mixing and known limitations are given in Appendix C.